ucsd-cse131-s18/pa2-grading/index.md

   value shifted to the left by one (as in class).
   So, for example, `2` is represented as `0x00000005`, `-5` is represented as `0xFFFFFFF7`.

+If integer literals exceed the range of representable value, two types of errors should be handled:
+- Parser overflow error
+- Runtime overflow error

 ## Handling Input Value

 You will implement a pre-defined variable — `input`, which should evaluate to a